 The offensive and defensive lines feature several standouts, led by senior Sebastian Pierre (6-0, 270), junior Brendan Gilchrist (6-1, 200), senior Mike Belardinelli (6-1, 210).

 “Hardest working group of kids I’ve ever been around,” Miller said of the O-line.
 “They love to lift and just be around one another.”

 Defensively, the linebacking corps includes seniors Jeremiah Simeon (6-1, 215), AJ Monteiro (5-9, 180), Jackson MacDonald (5-10, 285) and Matt Hidalgo (6-1, 185).

 The corners will be manned by senior Anthony Moorer and junior Jamar Alcena, two “physical and aggressive players, with Edwards and senior Zach Christinat as safeties.

 Norwalk’s schedule features some interesting matchups, including a week-one clash at Ludlowe on Sept.
-10. The Bears also face traditional FCIAC powers New Canaan, Staples and Darien, with an Alliance game against Cheshire.
+10. The Bears also face traditional FCIAC powers New Canaan, Staples and Darien, with a CT HS Football Alliance game against Cheshire.

 Miller said the Bears feel good about where they are and need to maintain the focus on their team.

 “We’ve got a great group of linemen who work really hard, we’ve got depth at receivers and running backs, and we feel pretty good about our quarterback,” Miller said.
 “We feel pretty good, but we can get our pie humbled in a hurry playing in the FCIAC.
 We’re focusing on us and getting better every day.”